georgeweigt/sim/README.md

 Tiny 6502 simulator with built-in assembler
 #
-To build and run:
+To build and run
 ```
 make
 ./sim hello.s
 ```
-To run a self test:
+To run a self test
 ```
 ./sim selftest.s
 ```
-Command line options:
+Command line options
 ```
 -l      Send a listing to stdout and exit
 -a      Trace all
 -b nnnn Set a breakpoint at hex address nnnn
 -t nnnn Set a tracepoint at hex address nnnn
 ```
-Assembler pseudo-ops:
+Assembler pseudo-ops
 ```
         org
         equ